New Mexico State Penitentiary riot: Violence ensues

-Even though they were filled in, the axe marks are still visible from where an inmate was decapitated.
+Even though they were filled in, marks are still visible from where an inmate was decapitated.

 Burn marks on the floor where an inmate was allegedly burned alive with an acetylene torch.

 Events spiraled out of control within the cell blocks in large part due to the actions of two gangs.
 The first were the Chicanos, who protected each other and dished out targeted retribution for specific grudges.
 The other gang was loosely labeled the Aryan Brotherhood and was led by some of the most dangerous inmates (who by this time had been released from segregation in Cell Block 3).
 They decided to break into Cell Block 4, which held prisoners labeled as informers.
 Cell Block 4 also housed inmates who were mentally ill, convicted of sex crimes, or otherwise vulnerable, and held a total of 96 prisoners.
 Initially, after taking over the control center, the call was to immediately take revenge on the snitches at the far north of the prison.
 However, to get there, they had to pass the Psychology Wing.
 Multiple prisoners broke in to find stores of drugs purchased in bulk.
 The drugs were not only consumed but emptied into shoe boxes to distribute to the other prisoners.
 Then they set a fire in the psychology office in order to destroy the psychology records that had been used to keep some prisoners from obtaining parole.

 The first to arrive at Cell Block 4 found they did not have the keys to enter the cellblock.
 The rioters found blowtorches in nearby Cell Block 5, which had been brought into the prison for construction purposes.
 They used the blowtorches to cut through the security grilles into Cell Block 4 over the next five hours.
 It was going to take hours to cut through the bars to enter the cell block, so several inmates left to raid the records office to look for files that would identify who the informers were.
 Before sunrise Friday, rioters with walkie-talkies began detailing their plans to harm those in Cell Block 4 to prison officials over the radio, but no action was taken.
 One official stated, "It's their ass," when overheard speaking about the men in the segregation facility.
 Locked in their cells, the segregated prisoners called to the State Police outside just beyond the fence, pleading for them to save them.
 Waiting officers did nothing despite there being a back door to Cell Block 4, which would have offered a way to free them.
 As the door was intended only for emergency use and therefore never opened, the keys were not readily available.
-State Police agreed with the prison negotiators not to enter the prison as long as the officers being held hostage were kept alive.
+State police agreed with the prison negotiators not to enter the prison as long as the officers being held hostage were kept alive.